TodePond/TodePondDotCom/wikiblogarden/art/in-a-video/readme.md

 **And I noticed that I could express my feelings in the form of a [video](https://youtu.be/YRBtAn240j8).**

 But remember, it takes practice.
-Even though I knew I could put my feelings into a video, I still often looked for other, more harmful ways.
+Even though I knew I could put my feelings into a video, I still often looked for other, more harmful ways of expressing myself.

 Again, I became a broken record.
-But this time, for myself.

 "Put it in a video" is what I told myself repeatedly whenever I felt bad.
 And it worked.

 > Put it in a video<br>
 > Put it in a video<br>